 Park University denies no one admission on the basis of race, religion, color, national origin, age, gender, disability, sexual orientation, marital status or veteran's status.
-However, prospective international students with F-1, F-2, B-1 & B-2 visas need to refer to "International Students Legal Requirements" as they are only allowed to enroll at the Parkville Campus.
+However, prospective international students on visas other than F or J student visas need to refer to International Students Legal Requirements.
 Admission to these programs requires: